 Unfinished City, created by Robert Pattinson and put up for sale in 2017

-In fact, this is not the first time that Pattinson has association with auction.
-In 2017, his own sketch, Unfinished City, was put up for sale at a charity auction, where it brought in US$6,400 against the starting price of US$150.
+In fact, this is not the first time that Pattinson has allied with auction.
+In 2017, his own sketch, Unfinished City, was put up for sale at a charity auction, which brought in US$6,400 against the starting price of US$150.

 For those interested in bidding on the lots, Pattinson has an advice, “Only acquire pieces that you're going to love, no matter what.
 Just having something which you're going to keep for the rest of your life is probably the best idea.”